Noli Me Tángere (novel): Elías

 Elías is Ibarra's mysterious friend and ally.
-Elías made his first appearance as a pilot during a picnic of Ibarra and María Clara and her friends.
+Elías made his first appearance as an oarsman during a picnic of Ibarra and María Clara and her friends.

 Chapter 50 explores Elías' family history.
 Elías's grandfather Ingkong, in his youth, worked as a bookkeeper in a Manila office.
 One night the office burned down, and Don Pedro Eibarramendia, the Spaniard owner, accused him of arson.
 Ingkong was imprisoned and upon release was shunned by the community as a dangerous lawbreaker.
 His wife Impong turned to prostitution to support themselves but eventually they were driven into the hinterlands.
 There Impong bore her first son, Balat.

 Driven to depression, Ingkong hangs himself deep in the forest.
 Impong was sickly for lack of nourishment in the forest and was not strong enough to cut down his corpse and bury him, and Balat was then still very young.
 The stench led to their discovery, and Impong was accused of killing her husband.
 She and her son fled to another province where she bore another son.

 Balat grew up to be a legendary bandit.
 When he was finally caught he was cut limb by limb and his head was deposited in front of Impong's house.
 Seeing the severed head of her son, Impong died of shock.
 Impong's younger son, knowing their deaths would somehow be imputed upon him, fled to the province of Tayabas where he met and fell in love with a rich young heiress.
-They have an affair and the lady got pregnant..
+They have an affair and the lady got pregnant.

 But before they could marry, his records were dug up.
 Then the father, who disapproved of him from the start, had him imprisoned.
 The lady gave birth to Elías and his twin sister but died while the two were still children.
 Nonetheless, the twins were well cared for and doted over by their grandfather.
 Elías went to Ateneo and his sister to La Concordia, but as they wanted to become farmers they eventually returned to Tayabas.

 He and his sister grew up not knowing about their father except that he had died long ago.
 Elías was an abusive brat who took particular joy in berating an elderly servant who, nevertheless, always submitted to his whims.
 His sister was more refined and eventually was betrothed to a fine young man.
 But before they could marry, Elías ran afoul with a distant relative.
 The verbal scuffle mounted to the point where records were dug up, and Elías and his sister, as well as a good part of town, learned the truth.
 The elderly servant whom Elías frequently abused was their father.

 The scandal caused the engagement of Elías' sister to break off.
 Depressed, the girl disappeared one day and was eventually found dead along the seashore.
 Elías himself lost face and became a wanderer.
 Like his uncle Balat, he became a bandit, but by degrees he became the gentler, more reserved, and more noble character first introduced in the novel.